chasedooley/chasedooley.com-v5.1/content/blog-posts/on-self-reliance-commentary.md

 ***

-> **But the man is, as it were, clapped into jail by his consciousness.
+> **"But the man is, as it were, clapped into jail by his consciousness.
 As soon as he has once acted or spoken with eclat \[great brilliance\], he is a committed person, watched by the sympathy or the hatred of hundreds, whose affections must not enter into his account.
 There is no Lethe for this.
 Ah, that he could pass again into his neutrality!
 Who can thus avoid all pledges, and having observed, observe again from the same unaffected, unbiased, unbribable, unfrightened innocence, must always be formidable.
 He would utter opinions on all passing affairs, which being seen to be not private, but necessary, would sink like darts into the ear of men, and put them in fear.**
 >
 > **These are the voices which we hear in solitude, but they grow faint and inaudible as we enter into the world.
-Society everywhere is in conspiracy against the manhood of every one of its members.**
+Society everywhere is in conspiracy against the manhood of every one of its members."**

 Emerson is saying that we become our own, and as such, affected by the outside forces of Society, when we first begin to speak or act from our own — when we "once acted or spoke with eclat," meaning that we employ our unique brilliance of display.
 We begin to become who we are, and not a reflection of our parents, siblings, friends, etc. We begin to express our unique characters.